pieterjandesmedt/vite-et-reves/content/captains-log/2019-09-21-hydra-kissed-the-quay.md

 publishdate: 2019-09-21T22:30:26+03:00
 image: "IMG_4384.JPG"
 author: "Pieter Jan"
 summary: "The wind picked up so much that our anchor didn't hold.
-We reanchored and visited Vlychos beach."
+The Vite & Rêves crew reanchored and visited Vlychos beach."
 ---

 `At: Hydra, island Hydra, Greece`